South Stormont Proposed Firearms and Bows By-law

 I have a a lot of questions.
 1. How did a single line in a nuisance bylaw evolve into one with powers of entry?
 What is the justification of this?
 2. Can you detail these power of entry and exactly the very openly worded “things relevant to inspection” that the township would expect to find in a typical neighbour complaint regarding a discharged bow or firearm?
 3. What mechanisms are in place to ensure that these proposed regulatory powers are not being utilized solely to further criminal investigations.
 4.What are the steps that trigger an inspection on a property.
 Who approves this?
 Is a simple neighbour complaint enough?
 5.Take tests and samples”…what exactly is this in a municipal bylaw world.
 What samples would one expect to take?
 Can you give an example of a scenario that this would apply to.
 6.How are BB guns (spring guns) included in this.
 If someone has a four acre lot you are saying the township will prohibit kids from target practice?
 7.Why are Canadian armed forces member given peace officer status and the authorities that go along with this specific bylaw.
 What is the purpose of that.?
 There had to be a situation where the Township believes this may apply and I would like an understanding of what that is.
 8.What is the definition of a reasonable time?
 9.what is the anticipated nature of 6 b) iv?
 Can you give me an example of what these would be.
 10.What is the definition of buildings and dwellings.
 Does it include personal dwellings (homes)?
 This bylaw has very generalized powers with not much in the way of checks in balances.
 Almost everything listed sounds like a criminal investigation and very much the authorities of a search warrant.
 One that in the policing world would require reasonable grounds to believe an offence has been committed and an application before a justice.
 I do not own firearms or crossbows.
 I understand weapons should not be discharged in populated areas.
 None of that changes the fact that the authorities drafted in this appear to be overreaching and feel very much like a regulatory power that is going to be used for policing matters.
 Nothing that I have read or watched so far has clearly explained the need of these increased authorities and how they will enhance bylaw enforcement.
 What it will do is give access to property and observations that would not otherwise occur by police.
 There is a reason why there is a charter of rights.

-Gg asked about 2 years ago
+Gg asked almost 3 years ago

 Hi there "Gg,"